anneschuth/anneschuth.github.io/talks.markdown

 let me know if something (a slide deck or poster, for instance) is missing.
 Please feel free to use my slides (with a reference).

 ## 2024
-- **Meten is Weten: Benchmarks voor Generatieve AI** Launch event vision on Generative AI, January 18, 2024.
+- **Meten is Weten: Benchmarks voor Generatieve AI.** Launch event vision on Generative AI, January 18, 2024. ([slides](/assets/Meten is weten - benchmarks voor generatieve AI.pdf))

 ## 2023
 - **AI in an Ivory Tower.** ICAI Townhall, October 12, 2023.